CodeRuner5235/Opencore-EFI-for-Steam-Deck/README.md

 6. Set ProvideConsoleGOP to FALSE if you have a garbled screen

+I recomment using the MacBookPro16,3 or MacBookPro16,4 smbios

 If you have anything you want to add or any ideas, discussions are always open!